Isabelle-Dev/graphql/README.md

 ## cURL

-An updated **cURL** query can be found in `post.json`.
-I do not recommend making graphql requests using cURL, but if you must, it's easier to port requests using an external json file.
+An example **cURL** query can be found in `post.json`.
+I do not recommend making graphql requests using pure cURL, but if you must, it's easier to port requests using an external json file.

 `curl -H "Content-type:application/json" --data @post.json https://acnhgraphql.com`